Thursday, August 16, 2007

 I'm currently in the process of doing a series of five paintings and prints depicting each of the five years in the life of Fort Loudoun, commemorating it's 250th anniversary (1756-1760).
 Each print will be debuted and released in September of its anniversary year, and each painting will show something pertinent to the events of the fort in that particular year.
 The painting for last year's premier of the series (which you can see above) was called, Over the Hills: Sergeant Gibbs and the Advance Party.
 This painting shows the British Sergeant Gibbs (on horseback) being guided through the Smoky Mountains by Little Carpenter (or Attakullakulla) the chief of the Overhill Cherokees (the redcoat standing to the left of the horse is yours truly).

-www.kensmithhistoricalart.com or from the Fort Loudoun State Park: 250 print edition, $95 plus $18 shipping and handling.
+The prints are available from me at www.kensmithhistoricalart.com or from the Fort Loudoun State Park: 250 print edition, $95 plus $18 shipping and handling.

-Mud and Blood: Carolina builds a fort.
+Coming in September will be part two of the series, tentatively titled, Mud and Blood: Carolina builds a fort.
 This painting will show the South Carolina Provincial Company involved in digging the earthworks that would soon become Fort Loudoun.
 Look for it soon at a blog near you (or come by the Fort in September).
 For more information on the program at Fort Loudoun State Historic Area, click here.

 4 comments: